mzpmzk/FastTracker/README.md

 # FastTracker

-#### FastTracker is a real-Time and accurate visual tracking module.
+#### FastTracker is a real-Time and accurate visual tracking framework.

 <div align="center">